The remarkable longevity of a 16th century song and tune

 In the English social dance scene of the 17th century, John Playford (1623–1686/7) was a giant.
 He was a London bookseller, publisher, amateur musician, music and dance enthusiast, minor composer, and member of the Stationers’ Company.
 His most celebrated publication, a dance manual, was published when public dancing was banned in England.
 This is not such a paradox as it at first seems.

 So when John Playford published his first edition of The English Dancing Master in 1651, he did so at a time was the dances it contained, all with their instructions and accompanying tunes, could not be performed publicly.
 King Charles I had been executed and the Rump Parliament ruled the nation.
 The title of his publication was a deliberate nose-thumbing to the Puritans, based on a book called The French Dancing Master as, in the baroque period, the French style was a la mode for the fashionable, and in France people could still dance publicly to their heart’s content.
 It is as if, in his title, Playford was addressing the Puritans: ‘You tell us we can’t dance?
-You just watch us.
-We’ll do what the French do.’
+Privately, we’ll do what the French do.’

 The first edition of The English Dancing Master quickly sold out, so Playford published a second edition with nine additional dances the next year.
 From the second edition, the word English was dropped from the title, thereafter just called The Dancing Master.
 This trend of multiple editions continued for three volumes until the last print in 1728, 75 years after the first, making his series of dance manuals a highly significant cultural phenomenon.
 Not only did The Dancing Master outlive the Rump Parliament and the rule of the Puritans, being published well past the restoration of the monarchy in 1660, it also outlived him and even his son, Henry, who continued the work until near his own death, with the work then continued by John Young from 1706.